-On Tuesday, January 8th, 2019 the new City Council voted to pass an “interim” Just Cause for Eviction ordinance.
-During a Council meeting held on January 23rd, the City Council elected to table the ordinance due to a large amount of community feedback opposing the measure.
-We will continually update this post as more information is released.
-You can find more details about the proposed ordinance below.
+On Tuesday, January 8th, 2019 the Santa Cruz City Council, voted to push an “interim” Just Cause for Eviction ordinance to the next round of voting.
+However, during the second meeting held on January 23rd, the City Council voted to postpone moving forward with the ordinance due to a large amount of community feedback (over 1000 letters) opposing the measure.

 The proposed ordinance, labeled “An Interim Ordinance Of The City Council Of The City Of Santa Cruz Requiring Just Cause For Tenant Evictions Within The City” will dictate when landlords can, and cannot, evict tenants.
 You can find the proposed ordinance here and a summary, including a recorded video of the City Council Meeting, here (click 2019, and the meeting dated 1/8/19).
 We’ve provided a summary of its contents and other pertinent details below.